California State Park + 42 Develop App Together

 What future do you see for your state park app?

 The future is hopefully scaling it to other places in California and hopefully to other states.
 There are over 10,000 state parks in the United States.
-It would be cool if we can make it into an app that the government likes, and if they can get funding to hire programmers to constantly maintain the app, it might go further.
-And basically since this is version one, we are going to have a lot of, not bugs, but people contacting us with feedback.
+It would be cool if we can make it into an app that the government likes.
+If they can get funding to hire programmers to constantly maintain the app, it might go further.
+Since this is version one, we are going to have a lot of people contacting us with feedback.
 The future of the app is to take the original idea and turn it into a polished gem that can be taken to a national level.

 Meet the Team Behind the California State Park App